Choose another writer in this calendar:

 up in the western suburbs of Hammersmith and Chiswich.
 For holidays, the family returned to Ireland.

-Murdoch's first published work, Sartre: Romantic Rationalist (1953), was a critical study.
+Peter Conradi claimed in his preface to Murdoch's Existentialists and Mystics: Writings on Philosophy and Literature (1997) that her Sartre: Romantic Rationalist (1953), was "the first book in any language on Sartre", which of course was not the case.
 Murdoch argued that Sartre's political passions were responsible for inconsistencies in his philosophical though, ignoring inconsistencies in his political though that resulted from his philosophy.
 She had met Sartre in the 1940s, becoming interested in existentialism.
 While in Paris, Murdoch would stand and listen to the café talk amongst, for example, the actor Roger Blin, Henry Miller and the writer Jacques Prévert.
 When Simone de Beuvoir invited Murdoch to join in a talk with her, she made it plain that she just wanted to listen.

 Murdoch made her debut as a novelist with Under the Net (1954), which had as its protagonist the Sartrean hero Jack Donaghue.
 A Severed Head (1961) exploited Jungian theories of archetypes.
 The novel was turned into a play with the help of J.B.
 Priestley, then later (1971) a movie starring Richard Attenborough, Lee Remick and Claire Bloom.
 A Severed Head analyzes Freud's theories about male sexuality and desire, and particularly the fear of castration.